Translation of this article:

 Consider two very different types of exercise: Power lifting vs. swimming.
 After you have lifted the 200 LB barbell half a dozen times, you go take a shower--high force, few repetitions.
 Swimming, on the other hand, involves very little resistance--you are only moving your hands and legs through water--but with many repetitions.

 "Spinning" a lower gear at a rapid cadence is more like swimming.
-The rapid motion, with many repetitions makes the legs supple and flexible, it is highly aerobic, and the light pressure that goes with this style reduces wear and tear on the joints.
-With practice "spinning" becomes easier and more comfortable.
+The rapid motion, with many repetitions, makes the legs supple and flexible, it is highly aerobic, and the light pressure that goes with this style reduces wear and tear on the joints.
+You can ride all day like this without your legs' getting sore.
+With practice, "spinning" becomes easier and more comfortable.

-The control on the left side shifts among the 2 or 3 front chainwheels; the one on the right shifts among the 5-9 rear sprockets.
+The control on the left side shifts among the 2 or 3 front chainwheels; the one on the right shifts among 5-12 rear sprockets.

 A derailer leads the chain from one sprocket to another, while the chain is moving forward.
 The front derailer is a simple guide that moves the chain from side to side.

-The rear derailer is a bit more complicated, because it also contains the spring and pulleys that adjust the length of the chain as it moves to different-sized sprockets.
+The rear derailer is a bit more complicated, because it also contains the spring and pulleys that keep the chain under tension as it moves to different-sized sprockets.

 The front derailer shifts using the upper part of the chain, the part that transmits power to the rear wheel.
 As a result, the front shifting will not work so well while you are pedaling very hard, or slowly, or both.